 The groundwater level remained steady throughout the monitoring period and did not appear to be a ground gas driver.

-As shown in Figure 1 the predominant ground gas driver was atmospheric pressure which during a significant pressure fall, drew carbon dioxide into the monitoring well, displacing oxygen on two occasions.
+The predominant ground gas driver was atmospheric pressure which during a significant pressure fall, drew carbon dioxide into the monitoring well, displacing oxygen on two occasions.

 On inspection of the CSM, GGS was able to understand the ground gas pathways underlying the site i.e. the permeable gravels and boreholes.
 The borehole logs also confirmed a thick layer (2.5m) of low-permeability boulder clay underlying the site below the inert made ground.